 Bouldering allows climbers to add new and difficult climbing moves to their repertoire.
 Some of the most technically difficult climbing moves in the world take place on non-descript boulders just a few feet off the ground!

 With steep bouldering on roofs and caves, the climber is primarily positioned upside down while exploring the route.
 The routes run close to the ground with thick mats to provide soft landings.
-This unique setting allows climbers to work on tricky moves and technique.
+This setting allows climbers to work on tricky moves and technique with controlled landing.